Dr. Brooke Goldner’s Goodbye Autoimmune Disease Protocol: Explained Step by Step

 Dinner

-Omega 3’s found in flax and chia.
+Omega-3s are found in flax and chia.

-Omega 3’s contain potent anti-inflammatory compounds that work at a cellular level and are essential to our cell membranes.
+Omega-3s contain potent anti-inflammatory compounds that work at a cellular level and are essential to our cell membranes.
 They make the cells more flexible and able to send and receive crucial messages necessary for basic functions and, even more, our healing.

-Many people add their omegas to their smoothies in the form of flax oil (3 tbsp=1/2 cup flax) chia seeds, or flax seeds which is great.
+Many people add their omegas to their smoothies in the form of flax oil (3 tbsp = 1/2 cup flax), chia seeds, or flax seeds, which is great.
 However, the seeds can make the smoothie thicker, and I prefer a less thick smoothie.
 Instead, I make a chia pudding or flax dessert.

 This is my favorite way to use the flax seed right now.